-Question Policy Principles Is the escape route design deemed satisfactory?
-(Consider current design codes) r Finding/Observation Travel distances are within those recommended within the Home Office Guide.
-Is the escape route design deemed satisfactory?
-(Consider current design codes)

 Ref.
+Question Policy Principles K1 Is the escape route design deemed satisfactory?
+(Consider current design codes) Answe r Finding/Observation Yes Travel distances are within those recommended within the Home Office Guide.
+Ref.
 Question Policy Principles K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?

-Answer Finding/Observation Yes No other significant issues were identified or other observations were made at the time of the premises survey.
+No other significant issues were identified or other observations were made at the time of the premises survey.

 Ref.
 Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
-Answer Finding/Observation Yes There is a single stairway present.
+Answe er Finding/Observation Yes There is a single stairway present.
 Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answe r Finding/Observation Yes A thumb-turn lock is provided on the block entrance door.
-Residents will be very familiar with the door opening arrangements as they it regularly; however, signage is provided.
+Answe er Finding/Observation Yes Electro-magnetic fob entry to the common areas from the outside at the block entrance door.
+A push-button is used to exit.
+A green manual emergency override has been provided in the event that the door does not open as intended.